From Clinic to Community: Women’s Health Through a Global Lens Cambodian Study Tour

 DISCLAIMER: Any amendment, cancellation etc. fees are subject to carrier terms and conditions.
 Travel Direct Australia will not be held responsible for any financial loss due to cancellation from unforeseen circumstances.
 We strongly recommend you take out travel Insurance at the time of booking.

-Bookings can be held for 24 hours, we issue the ticket the same day payment is received.
+Flights can be held for 24 hours, we issue the ticket the same day payment is received.
 Prices are subject to change if payment is not received within this time.

 Pricing